Climate activists hang banner on Boston’s iconic Citgo sign

-BOSTON (AP) - Members of an activist group hung a banner that read “CLIMATE CHANGE NOW” on the iconic Citgo sign near Boston’s Fenway Park, leading to eight arrests, police said.
+BOSTON (AP) - Members of an activist group hung a banner that read “CLIMATE JUSTICE NOW” on the iconic Citgo sign near Boston’s Fenway Park, leading to eight arrests, police said.

 The group unfurled the banner Monday evening as the Red Sox began their game against the Tampa Bay Rays at Fenway.
 A spokesman for the group, Extinction Rebellion Boston, told The Boston Globe that it was hoping to bring attention to environmental issues.

-Note: This story has been corrected to reflect that the sign said “CLIMATE JUSTICE NOW,” not “CLIMATE CHANGE NOW.”